asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP1_Giotto_PAGE/README.md

 ![PAGE entrichment score](./fig/PAGEresult.png)

-The Cell type with the highest scoring category in each spot is adopted and annotated.
+The cell type with the highest scoring category in each spot is adopted and annotated.

 ``` R:Giotto_analysis.r
 Annot <- as.data.frame(GiottoOBJ@spatial_enrichment$PAGE)